 - links high-level strategic plans with day-to-day operations.

-The reality however, is that S&OP is not implemented as intended.
-Planning becomes very “departmentalised” rather than holistic and fully integrated, which results in “sub-optimisation” rather than optimisation across the whole process.
+The reality, however, is that S&OP is not implemented as intended.
+Planning becomes very “departmentalized” rather than holistic and fully integrated, which results in “sub-optimization” rather than optimization across the whole process.

-Some of the classic risks experienced by food producers using this style of departmentalised planning process are described below:
+Some of the risks experienced by food producers using this style of departmentalized planning process are described below: